 Zoom is the main platform for the delivery of your teaching sessions online.
 You can easily join online lectures and seminars by accessing your unit of study on Brightspace and then clicking Communication > Zoom.
 From here you will see a list of your scheduled sessions with links to join.

-If you are launching Zoom from AppsAnywhere or from a mobile app, you will need to select “Sign In with SSO” or “SSO” and use “bournemouth-ac-uk" when asked for your domain
+If you are launching Zoom from AppsAnywhere or from a mobile app, you will need to select “Sign In with SSO” or “SSO” and use “bournemouth-ac-uk" when asked for your domain.
+As part of our enhanced security measures, you may also be required to confirm your identity when you log in.

 For help with using Zoom, take a look at the BU Zoom User Guide which gives step-by-step instructions on how to access Zoom, how to join and host meetings, and instructions on how to navigate around the in-meeting features.
 Zoom also has a range of video tutorials and frequently asked questions available on the official Zoom website to help you..